frgfm/torch-cam/docs/source/installing.rst

 Installation
 ************

-This library requires Python 3.6 or newer.
+This library requires Python 3.6 or higher.

 Via Python Package
 ==================